Kerry sees "finite" time for Iran nuclear talks to bear fruit

 Riyadh has also announced plans to develop 17 gigawatts of atomic energy by 2032 as it moves to reduce domestic oil consumption, freeing up more crude for export.

-(Reporting by Arshad Mohammed, Angus McDowall and Mahmoud Habboush; Writing by Sami Aboudi and Arshad Mohammed; Editing by William Maclean and Michael Roddy)
+(Reporting by Arshad Mohammed, Angus McDowall and Mahmoud Habboush; writing by Sami Aboudi; editing by William Maclean and Mark Heinrich)